Adriatic1/kv_server/README.md

 HTTP server framework was based on Seastar's httpd example application.
 Both test and performance client were based on seawreck example code.

+To enable scaling and avoid contention, LRU eviction policy for cache layer was implemented in a share-nothing way, i.e. it is enforced per shard, each shard having its own separate LRU tracking list.

 ## Compiling

 More details here: https://github.com/denesb/seastar-app-stub